 - See also: xml, xpath

-- I have 24 facts about Service Modeling Language. what would you like to know? email me and let me know how I can help.
+- Have a question about Service Modeling Language not answered here?
+Email me and let me know how I can help.